ory/sdk/clients/kratos/dotnet/docs/FrontendApi.md

-            var xSessionToken = "xSessionToken_example";  // string? | The Session Token of the Identity performing the settings flow. (optional) var returnSessionTokenExchangeCode = true;  // bool? | EnableSessionTokenExchangeCode requests the login flow to include a code that can be used to retrieve the session token after the login flow has been completed. (optional) var returnTo = "returnTo_example";  // string? | The URL to return the browser to after the flow was completed. (optional) var via = "via_example";  // string? | Via should contain the identity's credential the code should be sent to.
-Only relevant in aal2 flows. (optional)
+            var xSessionToken = "xSessionToken_example";  // string? | The Session Token of the Identity performing the settings flow. (optional) var returnSessionTokenExchangeCode = true;  // bool? | EnableSessionTokenExchangeCode requests the login flow to include a code that can be used to retrieve the session token after the login flow has been completed. (optional) var returnTo = "returnTo_example";  // string? | The URL to return the browser to after the flow was completed. (optional) var organization = "organization_example";  // string? | An optional organization ID that should be used for logging this user in.
+This parameter is only effective in the Ory Network. (optional) var via = "via_example";  // string? | Via should contain the identity's credential the code should be sent to.
+Only relevant in aal2 flows.
+DEPRECATED: This field is deprecated.
+Please remove it from your requests.
+The user will now see a choice of MFA credentials to choose from to perform the second factor instead. (optional)

             try
             {
-                // Create Login Flow for Native Apps KratosLoginFlow result = apiInstance.CreateNativeLoginFlow(refresh, aal, xSessionToken, returnSessionTokenExchangeCode, returnTo, via);
+                // Create Login Flow for Native Apps KratosLoginFlow result = apiInstance.CreateNativeLoginFlow(refresh, aal, xSessionToken, returnSessionTokenExchangeCode, returnTo, organization, via);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)